MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

 5. Select **Create Flow**.

-When you send a survey by using Flow, a survey invitation record is created.
+When you send a survey by using Power Automate, a survey invitation record is created.
 You can associate your survey invitation and response with Common Data Service.
-More information: [Send a survey action](#send-a-survey-action)

 ## Send a survey action

 This action sends a survey to a specified list of recipients and creates a survey invitation for each recipient.
 You can also associate your survey invitation and response with Common Data Service.
 When you create a flow from scratch, this can be achieved through the **Regarding** and **Recipient details** fields in a flow.
 If you choose to create a flow from a template, the **Regarding** and **Recipient details** fields are populated accordingly.

 Let's say you need to send a survey on every case closure.
-You can use the **Regarding** field to specify the case record so that when an invitation and response are created on a particular case resolution, they are attached to the specific case.
-The case manager then can set up reports to show customer satisfaction (CSAT) scores by case or reopen a case if the CSAT is very low.
+You can use the **Regarding** field to specify the case record so that when an invitation and response are created on a particular case resolution, they're attached to the specific case.
+The case manager then can set up reports to show customer satisfaction (CSAT) scores by case, or reopen a case if the CSAT is very low.

-The **Recipient details** field allows you to associate your survey invitation and response records to the appropriate contact (the recipient).
-This allows sales personnel or anyone to see the contact record and know the response of the customer.
-This can help formulate their conversation with the customer accordingly.
+Use the **Recipient details** field to associate your survey invitation and response records to the appropriate contact (the recipient).
+This allows sales personnel or anyone to see the contact record and the response of the customer.
+This can help them formulate their conversation with the customer accordingly.

 > [!div class=mx-imgBorder]
 > ![Populate Regarding and Recipient details fields in a flow](media/associate-survey.png "Populate Regarding and Recipient details fields in a flow")